hbwangxjtu/OpenSimPY/README.md

 ## 1. Introduction

-To achieve the python scripting for **OpenSim**, this repository gives an simple example to plot the muscle-tendon lengths changing with the joint variation of joint **shoulder** and **elbow**.
-In fact, there is a little difference between my results and OpenSim plot.
-However, the main problem is that the muscle length variations are consistent when the elv_angle is fixed at the 100(deg) in this script.
-It should be solved in the future.
+This repository provides a simple example of Python scripting for **OpenSim**, demonstrating how to plot **muscle-tendon length** changes in response to variations in shoulder and elbow joint angles.
+While there are minor discrepancies between my results and OpenSim's built-in plotting functionality, the main focus of this script is on analyzing muscle length variations with a fixed elevation angle of elv_angle.

 > The OpenSim model used in this repository comes from "A Model of the Upper Extremity for Simulating Musculoskeletal Surgery and Analyzing Neuromuscular Control."
 Annals of Biomedical Engineering, 2005.

-anglecontrol.py: fixing the **elv-angle** to **100 deg** and changing the **shoulder-elv** angle within the scope of **[0,180] deg**.
+anglecontrol.py: fixing the **elv-angle** to **100°** and changing the **shoulder-elv** angle within the scope of **[0,180]°**.

+Results of Opensim are obtained under a manual Coordinates that the elv_angle are set to 100°.

 ## 2. Installation
 #### 1. Create conda environment